20 Best Things to Do in Grand Teton National Park

 Distance: 3.8 miles / 6.1 km

-In my opinion, the String Lake Loop Trail is one of the best kid-friendly hikes within Grand Teton National Park.
+In my opinion, the String Lake Loop Trail is one of the best kid-friendly hikes in Grand Teton National Park.

-On top of this, if bears are of concern when planning your trip, I would also consider the String Lake Loop to be one of the least likely places to see bears on any trail, which I explain more about in my separate post.
+On top of this, if bears are of concern when planning your trip, I would also consider the String Lake Loop to be one of the least-likely places to see bears on any trail, which I talk about in more detail in my separate post.

 Read My Separate Post: String Lake Loop Trail